 Heraklion: My Minoan Discovery

 Back in Heraklion we wandered the market — mountains of olives, honey in combs, mountain tea that smelled like the hills.
 We had lunch at Peskesi (farm-to-table Cretan) — lamb with stamnagathi greens and the best dakos I've ever had.
-In the afternoon, we visited the Archaeological Museum where the snake goddesses and Phaistos disc are even more astonishing in person.
+In the afternoon, we visited the Archaeological Museum (built 1937-1940), which holds the world's finest collection of Minoan artifacts.
+The famous Snake Goddesses — bare-breasted priestesses holding writhing serpents — are even more mesmerizing in person, and the Phaistos Disc with its mysterious spiral of undeciphered symbols left me staring for twenty minutes.

-The pros: you are walking through the Minoan world that basically invented modern life.
-The cons: Knossos gets very hot and crowded by 11 a.m.
+The pros: you are walking through the Minoan world that basically invented European civilization — running water, multi-story architecture, sophisticated art, international trade.
+The cons: Knossos gets very hot and crowded by 11 a.m., and the weight of 4,000 years of history can be overwhelming.

 Getting Around Heraklion

-Ship docks 10-minute walk from Venetian harbor and walls.
+Ship docks 10-minute walk from Venetian harbor and walls approximately 7 football fields, 27 blue whales end-to-end, or 586 emperor penguins forming an improbable tower.
 Knossos is 20 min taxi or bus.

 Knossos has almost no shade — go at opening and bring water, hat, and patience for the crowds.